A Guide to Dividend Growth Stocks

 Keep in mind that a dividend is a proportion of a company’s earnings that it pays to its owners (shareholders) in the form of cash.
 This percentage is also referred to as the payout ratio of the company.
 Any funds that are distributed in the form of dividends are not put back into the company in any way.

 You want to make sure the company has a history of increasing its dividend each year.
 This shows that the company is committed to returning value to shareholders and is strong financially.
-And you want to make sure the stock has a decent current yield, which is the percentage of the stock price paid out as dividends annually.
+And you want to make sure the dividend growth stock has a decent current yield, which is the percentage of the stock price paid out as dividends annually.
 This will help ensure you’re getting a good return on your investment.

 The payout ratio should be reasonable, which is the percentage of earnings that are paid out as dividends.
 Ideally, you want this number to be below 50 percent, so there’s room for future increases in dividends.
 You’ll also want to take a look at the balance sheet.
 And make sure the company is stable and has enough cash flow and assets to cover its liabilities.
 This will help ensure that the company can continue paying its dividends even during tough times.